News|Articles|May 14, 2026

 Where Pharmacy Fits In

 The central pharmacy is explicitly identified in this study as a top-level manager in HBV vaccination programs, responsible for vaccine supply chain oversight and procurement decisions.
-This places pharmacists within the operational infrastructure of HCW vaccination, not merely as dispensers, but as institutional decision-makers whose actions upstream directly affect frontline coverage.1
+This places pharmacists within the operational infrastructure of HCW vaccination, not merely as dispensers, but as institutional decision makers whose actions upstream directly affect frontline coverage.1

 Needle-stick and sharp-related injuries are among the most common mechanisms of HBV transmission in clinical settings.
-A cross-sectional study of HCWs found that percutaneous exposure accounted for more than three-quarters of occupational exposure incidents, with blood as the most frequently involved material, reinforcing that vaccination completion, not just initiation, is critical for protection.4
+A cross-sectional study of HCWs found that percutaneous exposure accounted for more than 75% of occupational exposure incidents, with blood as the most frequently involved material, reinforcing that vaccination completion, not just initiation, is critical for protection.4

 Closing the Coverage Gap

 The study authors concluded that coordinated managerial effort across all institutional levels is essential to achieving complete HBV vaccination coverage among HCWs.
-For pharmacists, this is both an operational and an advocacy imperative.
+For pharmacists, this is an operational and an advocacy imperative.
 Improving baseline data collection on vaccination status, streamlining interdepartmental communication, and supporting digital immunization records are practical steps pharmacy departments can champion.1

 As the 2030 hepatitis elimination deadline draws closer and the WHO warns that current progress is insufficient to meet global targets, health care institutions must treat HCW vaccination not as an administrative afterthought but as a frontline public health priority, one that pharmacy is uniquely equipped to advance.2